Oqqoʻrgʻon District: Population

 The population of is mainly ethnic Uzbek (80.9%), Kazakh (8.3%), Russian (2.8%), Tatar (1.09%), Tajik (1.6%) Korean (1.4%), Ukrainians, Germans, Kyrgyz, Uygur, Azar-Bayjon, Belarus, Turkmen, Jewish and other nationalities (3.1%).
 The average population density is 270 people per km^{2}.

 Economy

 There are more than ten enterprises in the district (Large enterprises: Alimkent and Akkurgan cotton processing plants, "Maftuna", "Akkurgan MTP" Joint-Stock Company).
 Transportation is organized by private companies running 46 bus lines in the district.
 Industries focus on cotton oil, knitted and crocheted products, food and dairy products.
 There are 6 construction companies.
 The district has a complex growing agriculture, consisting of 13 shirkats and 5 privatized farms.
-Agriculture is the leading branch of economy, producing grains, vegetables, melons, cereals and feed crops, but there are also grapes and other fruits.
+Agriculture is the leading branch of the economy, producing grains, vegetables, melons, cereals and feed crops, but there are also grapes and other fruits.
 When it comes to animals, the regional agriculture is engaged in growing cattle, sheep and goats, poultry and silkworms.